-Maimonides’ family fled the country when the Berber Almohad dynasty came into power in 1148, and he later settled into Fez (Morocco) and finally Cairo (Egypt).
-Maimonides trained as a physician which led him to receive appointment for the royal family.
-Maimonides also worked as a rabbinic judge, and was recognized as the head of the Jewish community in Cairo.
+Maimonides’ family fled the country when the Berber Almohad dynasty came into power in 1148 and he later settled into Fez (Morocco) and finally Cairo (Egypt).
+Maimonides trained as a physician which led him to receive an appointment for the royal family.
+Maimonides also worked as a rabbinic judge and was recognized as the head of the Jewish community in Cairo.

 “Every attribute that is found in the books of the deity… is therefore an attribute of His action and not an attribute of His essence” (2).

 As such, rather than speaking about God’s attributes, one can speak of the features of God’s actions.
 Maimonides says that the human being is unable to speak of God in the positive sense because of God’s absolute transcendence, “It has also become clear in metaphysics that by our intellects we are unable to attain perfect comprehension of His existence, may He be exalted” (3).